rurban/ctl/docs/index.md

 STL multiset and multimap variants will not be implemented because similar behaviour can be implemented as an amalgamation of a `set` and `list`.

-STL span and short string optimizations is missing.
+STL string_view, span and short string optimizations are missing.

 STL methods returning a pair of iterator and bool have a `_found` suffix, return the iterator and set a `int *foundp` value.
 Eg.